booch/presentations/proposals/RailsConf/2015/how_http_works.md

 Abstract
 --------

-Everything You (Never) Ever Wanted to Know About HTTP.
+Everything You Ever Wanted to Know About HTTP.

 HTTP is the protocol of the web.
-It's how everything gets from web servers to your browser.
+It's how everything gets from the web server to your browser.
 Understanding HTTP is fundamental to understanding how the web works.
 Knowing HTTP better will help you more effectively deal with authentication, caching, and REST services.